syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize expand and collapse state
+### Deserializing expand and collapse state

-By default, the pivot grid control allows to deserialize the expand and collapse state of pivot items.
-The deserialization of expand and collapse state of pivot items can be disabled by setting the 'DeserializeExpandCollapseState' property to false.
+By default, the pivot grid control allows to deserialize the expand and collapse state of expanders in column and row headers.
+The deserialization of expand and collapse state of expanders can be disabled by setting the [DeserializeExpandCollapseState](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.DeserializationOptions~DeserializeExpandCollapseState.html) property to false.

 {% tabs %}